Skip to content

 • pyarrow.Table: A helper type to unify representations of single and collection of record batches with the same schema.

-How are datasets stored?
+How datasets work

 Type inference

-fricon MVP currently supports a focused set of data types optimized for scientific measurements and signal processing.
+fricon currently supports a focused set of data types optimized for scientific measurements and signal processing.
 The following table lists the supported types:

 Python type Dataset data type Description